bd2kccd/bd2kccd.github.io/docs_src/index.md

 - [Documentation for the big data enabled causal discovery algorithms](http://www.ccd.pitt.edu/wiki/index.php?title=Algorithm_Documentation)
 - [Causal-cmd Github project](https://github.com/cmu-phil/tetrad)

-**Causal Web App** *(early release)* – our user-friendly web-based graphical interface for performing causal discovery analysis on big data using large memory servers at the Pittsburgh Supercomputing Center.
+**Causal Web App** – our user-friendly web-based graphical interface for performing causal discovery analysis on big data using large memory servers at the Pittsburgh Supercomputing Center.
 Use this software if you want to quickly try out a causal discovery algorithm or if you have big data which cannot be analyzed on your local hardware.

 - [CCD Web Application](https://ccd2.vm.bridges.psc.edu/ccd/login)
 - [Report bugs or issues with the software](https://tracker.dbmi.pitt.edu/projects/ccd/issues/new)